Eurovision Song Contest: Participation

-EBU members who wish to participate must fulfil conditions as laid down in the rules of the contest, a separate copy of which is drafted annually.
+EBU members wishing to participate must fulfil conditions as laid down in the rules of the contest, a separate copy of which is drafted annually.
 A maximum of 44 countries can take part in any one contest.
-Broadcasters must have paid the EBU a participation fee in advance to the deadline specified in the rules for the year in which they wish to participate; this fee is different for each country based on its size and viewership.
+Broadcasters must have paid the EBU a participation fee in advance of the deadline specified in the rules for the year in which they wish to participate; this fee is different for each country based on its size and viewership.

-Fifty-two countries have participated at least once.
-These are listed here alongside the year in which they made their debut:
+Broadcasters from fifty-two countries have participated at least once.
+These countries are listed here alongside the year in which they made their debut: